derekdreery/rust_ml/doc/src/chapter_1.md

 }
 ```

 There are 2 places where we can't just call `parse`.
 The first is `parse_separated_nonempty`, which tells `syn` to parse a sequence of the inner types (in this case `syn::Type`s), separated by the `->` token.
 The second is `args`, where we keep looking ahead for a `=` token, because we want to parse 0 or more idents followed by a `=`.
 The code above is ideomatic use of `syn`: all the types in `syn` use this pattern to define their parsers.
-To parse this we only ever have to lookahead a maximum of 1 times, meaning the parser will run fast (see [LR parsers]).
+To parse this we only ever have to lookahead a maximum of 1 times, meaning the parser will run fast, at least for our code (see [LR parsers], I don't know how far the `syn` code looks ahead).

 Now we can write our proc macro